nicoborn/fhnw-app/README.md

 ### Business Logic Design

-The `ch.fhnw.acrm.business.service` package contains classes of the following business services:
+The package 'https://fhnw-project.herokuapp.com/' contains the data of created persons.
+With this data, users are created who can store information about their spending.

 ![](images/business-service.png)